jmarceli/react-hook-google-maps/README.md

   const { ref, map, google } = useGoogleMaps(
     // Use your own API key, you can get one from Google (https://console.cloud.google.com/google/maps-apis/overview) "AIzaSyC4Z5Qz97EWcoCczNn2IcYvaYG0L9pe6Rk",
+    // NOTE: You should always set initial 'center' and 'zoom' values
-    // NOTE: even if you change options later
+    // even if you plan to change them later
     {
       center: { lat: 0, lng: 0 },
       zoom: 3,